HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/webdav/administer_webdav/mash_webdav_store.md

     Only the user `user_name` has access to these files.
 This folder is created for the individual user `user_name` when the user accesses the WebDAV file store for the first time.

+    !!! note
-    **Note:** To have human readable folder names, the portal uses the user IDs of the individual users as the names for the users' folders `user_name`.
+        To have human readable folder names, the portal uses the user IDs of the individual users as the names for the users' folders `user_name`.
 Internally, the portal uses the VMM ID of the user, so data does not need to be moved when the user name is changed.

     If you want to programmatically find the URL entry point to a folder for the current user, you can look into the services document.
 The access point for user-specific data is provided as follows: